Avnerus/ma_thesis/thesis.md

 ### Machineable wax

-The method for producing machineable wax follows the one posted online by the Leeds hackerspace^[https://leedshackspace.org.uk/2016/05/09/making-machinable-wax/]: paraffin wax is mixed with recycled LDPE plastic pellets in a 1:4 ration; four parts of plastic per one part of wax.
-The parts are mixed together in a consumer grade deep fryer and wax based crayon color is added for appearance (see [@fig:wax-mixing]).
+The method for producing machineable wax followed the one posted online by the Leeds hackerspace^[https://leedshackspace.org.uk/2016/05/09/making-machinable-wax/] and was done with the help of colleague Roy Cohen: we mixed paraffin wax with recycled LDPE plastic pellets in a 1:4 ration; four parts of plastic per one part of wax.
+The parts are mixed in a consumer-grade deep fryer, and wax-based crayon color is added for appearance (see [@fig:wax-mixing]).

 ![Machineable wax mixing.](images/wax-mixing.jpg){#fig:wax-mixing width=80%}

-Once the mixture is uniform, it is poured into a metal pan and left to cool and dry for the day (see [@fig:wax-cooling]).
-It can then be removed from the mold and used to on the CNC milling machine (see [@fig:wax-ready;@fig:wax-molds]).
+Once the mixture was uniform, we poured it into a metal pan and left it to cool and dry for the day (see [@fig:wax-cooling]).
+It was then removed from the mold and used with the CNC milling machine (see [@fig:wax-ready;@fig:wax-molds]).

 ![Machineable wax, patterns are formed during the cooling process.](images/wax-cooling.jpg){#fig:wax-cooling width=80%}